 in: Review of Corporate Finance Studies, im Erscheinen

-in: Journal of Accounting and Economics, im Erscheinen
+in: Journal of Business Finance and Accounting, im Erscheinen

 Real Estate Transaction Taxes and Credit Supply